alidcast/vue-mobiledoc-editor/README.md

 </MobiledocEditor>
 ```

-*Note: The package also exports an `EMPTY_MOBILEDOC` template that you can use as a default when passing a `mobiledoc` payload to the editor.*

 The Mobiledoc Editor also provides the following data and methods to all its nested components:

-* `editor`, the Mobiledoc editor instance itself
+* `getEditor`, a function that returns the Mobiledoc editor instance itself

 * `activeSectionTags`, an object with true values for section tag names in the current selection.
 For example activeSectionTagNames.isH1.